 A fundamental part of any tenancy agreement is the tenant’s obligation to pay rent to live in the property.
 In return, the tenant can enjoy a private and peaceful residency without interference and have the peace of mind that the property is maintained by the landlord and kept in a habitable condition.

 In most instances, payment is made on time, in full and without complication by tenants.
 However, there are occasions where tenants withhold their rent payment.
-Now you may be wondering if they have a right to do this and in most circumstances the answer is no. For example, just because you may have not provided a Gas Safety Certificate or carried out a property repair as quickly as the tenant would like, it does not give the them an automatic right to withhold rent payment.
+Now you may be wondering if they have a right to do this and in most circumstances, the answer is no. For example, just because you may not have provided a Gas Safety Certificate or carried out a property repair as quickly as the tenant would like, it does not give them an automatic right to withhold rent payment.

 So what does give a tenant the right to withhold rent?